aryan-kr-saw/video-chat-app-by-aryan/README.md

 ## Setup:
 - run npm i && npm start for both client and server side to start the development server
-## Feedback
+## Feedback/Message

-If you have any feedback, please mail us at aryanksaw.official@gmail.com
+If you have any feedback/message, please mail us at aryanksaw.official@gmail.com